ArdWang/NEWCONCEPTENGLISH2/README.md

 A lot of old cars entered for the race which is held once a year.
 A great many loud explosions could be head when they set off and though many cars broken down during the race, a few manage to comepleted the course.
 The winning car went downhill so quickly that its driver had a lot of difficulty trying to stop it.

+#### Lesson57 Can I help you, madam?

+Though the woman in jeans hesitated for a moment, she entered an expensive shop and she asked to see a dress that was in the window.
+On being told by an assistant that the dress was sold, The woman returned to the shop the following morning, she dressed in a fur coat.
+The assistant was eager to serve her this time.
+After making him bring her almost everything in the window, the woman finally bought the dress she had first asked for.